 Golden eagle – 100% OF WILDSIDE USERS (1/1) REPORTED SIGHTINGS

 Harris is also home to white-tailed eagles.
 Unlike golden eagles, they are less likely to be found inland away from the coast or lochs.
 White-tailed eagles are bigger, have broader wings, and wedge-shaped tails.
 Their heads are a pale colour and their tails are white.
 Golden eagles, on the other hand, have smaller heads and longer tails.
 Their heads are golden and their tails dark.
 It can be trickier to tell juveniles apart as they can have a broad white band on their tails.
-Check out this helpful video to tell them apart.
+Check out this helpful video to recognise them.

 Minke whale – 0% OF WILDSIDE USERS (0/1) REPORTED SIGHTINGS

-Minke whales are extremely common in Hebridean waters between April and October.
+Minke whales are relatively common in Hebridean waters between April and October.
 They are most likely to be seen breaching the water with their dorsal fin.
 While they may appear dolphin-like from a distance, they are much larger, growing up to 10m in length.
-Although not strictly part of Harris, the tiny Isle of Scalpay, just off the east coast of Harris, offers the best views of minke whale from the coast.
+Although not strictly part of Harris, the tiny Isle of Scalpay, just off the east coast of Harris, offers the best views of minke whales from the coast.
 You can reach Scalpay from Harris by car, accessing via a bridge.
 There’s also a chance you can spot minke whales on the ferry from the Scottish mainland.
 Alternatively, you can also do a whale watching trip by boat.

 Red deer – 100% OF WILDSIDE USERS (1/1) REPORTED SIGHTINGS